-Accounting pronouncements issued but not yet adopted
+Accounting pronouncements adopted

-At the date of authorization of these Financial Statements for the period ended September 30, 2017, the following standards which are applicable to the Corporation were issued but not yet effective.
+At the date of approval of these Financial Statements for the period ended March 31, 2018, the following standards which are applicable to the Corporation were adopted.

 IFRS 9, Financial instruments

 In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments - to replace IAS 39 Financial Instruments: Recognition and Measurement.
 The standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
 The Corporation has adopted this standard and has determined that it has no impact on reported operations.